gokcehan/lf/doc.md

 ## number (bool) (default false)

-Show the position number for directory items at the left side of pane.
+Show the position number for directory items on the left side of the pane.
-When `relativenumber` option is enabled, only the current line shows the absolute position and relative positions are shown for the rest.
+When the `relativenumber` option is enabled, only the current line shows the absolute position and relative positions are shown for the rest.

 ## numberfmt (string) (default `\033[33m`)